+Please refer to the University policy on Petitions and Grade Reappraisal under the University Policies and Regulations section of this Calendar.
 Students are expected to familiarize themselves with these policies before taking any steps which may have costly repercussions or affect their academic progress.
 Ignorance of the regulations or deadlines does not constitute a valid reason for a petition.
-Please refer to the University policy on Petitions and Grade Reappraisal under the University Policies and Regulations section of this Calendar.

-For further information, contact: The Office of the College Council, Room 121A, Atkinson College (416) 650-8193, Fax (416) 650-8179, e-mail: Akcouncil@mail.yorku.ca.
+For further information, contact: The Office of the Faculty Council, Room 121, Atkinson 416-650-8193, Fax 416-650-8179, e-mail: akcouncil@mail.atkinson.yorku.ca.

 1. Petition: A written request for the waiver of an academic regulation or deadline.
 A petition cannot be used to create legislation (i.e. a degree program) that does not exist.
-Petitions are submitted to and considered by a students's home Faculty.
+Petitions are submitted to and considered by a student's home Faculty.

-Petitions relating to a student's enrolment status in a course will only be considered if they are submitted within thirty of the last day of classes.
+Petitions relating to a student's enrolment status in a course will only be considered if they are submitted within 30 days of the last day of classes.
 Such petitions may be considered for a period of up to one year if they are based on special circumstances.

-2. Petitions Procedures: The Committee on Awards and Petitions on behalf of the College Council considers requests for exceptions to all Faculty regulations, including petitions to continue studies without interruption in cases where a student has been required to withdraw or debarred.
+2. Petitions Procedures: The Committee on Awards and Petitions, on behalf of the Office of the Faculty Council, considers requests for exceptions to all Faculty regulations, including petitions to continue studies without interruption in cases where a student has been required to withdraw or debarred.
 Petitions are held in the strictest confidence.
 The Committee considers the petition itself, any supporting documentation (from professors or medical practitioners) and other relevant information contained in the student's record.
 Students may not normally appear in person.